Start the day off right with a healthy splurge with these chocolate soaked oats.

-- Combine the oats, chia seeds, cacao and water in a bowl or container with a lid.
-If you choose to sweeten your oats add a little honey, maple syrup or brown rice syrup to taste.
+- Combine the oats, chia seeds, cocoa and water/milk in a bowl or container with a lid.

 - Stir well, breaking up any chia lumps.

-- Cover and sit on the bench or in the fridge overnight.
+- Cover and sit in the fridge overnight.

 - Serve topped with your favourite seasonal fruits and nuts.

 My favourite toppings include seasonal fruit, almonds and pepitas and some natural, unsweetened yoghurt.